aws-samples/drs-tools/drs-configuration-synchronizer/README.md

 DRS synchronizer features may be disabled for a given DRS source server by listing that server's hostname in the file named `config-sync-exclusions.csv`.

+If you want to disable a feature for all servers, then only one entry should be made in this file with the Name set to `*`.

 ### config-sync-exclusions.csv

 The first column specifies the hostname of the DRS source server.
 The remaining columns specify features of the DRS synchronizer that should be disabled for the given server.
 If a given source server is not listed in this file, then all features are enabled for that server.